Gennaro Nigro

-Gennaro Michael Nigro (born May 29, 2000) is an American soccer player who plays as a midfielder for Las Vegas Lights FC.
+Gennaro Michael Nigro (born May 29, 2000) is an American soccer player who plays as a midfielder for Tampa Bay Rowdies.

 Raised in Clark, New Jersey, Nigro played prep soccer for Arthur L. Johnson High School.

 Career

-In 2018, Nigro signed for Italian English Premier League side Manchester City from the Players Development Academy in the United States.
+In 2018, Nigro signed for English Premier League side Manchester City from the Players Development Academy in the United States.
 He had previously committed to Cornell University.

 In 2020, he moved to English 4th division club Rochdale.

 On September 1, 2023, Nigro joined ADO Den Haag in the Netherlands on loan.
 Nigro made only one appearance in the Dutch Cup for ADO and no league appearances, and on January 2, 2024, the loan was terminated.